sotw/hmDictUtils/README.md

 ##### How to use
-In network reachable environment: edict <word> : for consulting English dictionary. jdict <word> : for consulting Japanese disctionary.
+In network reachable environment: edict <word> : for consulting English dictionary. jdict <word> : for consulting Japanese dictionary.

 ##### Spark
 1. Need to accept space in **edict**